Kittywyk/Kittywyk.github.io/content/authors/admin/_index.md

 ## About Me
 I'm a master's student currently affiliated with the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University, China.
 I am supervised by [Prof. Zhenfeng Shao](http://www.lmars.whu.edu.cn/prof_web/shaozhenfeng/index.html).

-I have research experience in low-level vision tasks and unsupervised domain adaptation for object detection.
-My research interest is the combination of urban perception and computer vision.
+I have research experience in road user perception in intelligent transportation scenarios and unsupervised domain adaptation for object detection.
+My current research interest is the combination of urban perception and computer vision.